 MIDAS Knowledge Base

-What does a "POSIX::tzset not implemented on this architecture" error mean?
+What do "POSIX::tzset not implemented on this architecture" errors mean?

 "tzset" is common Perl command which our MIDAS scheduling software utilizes when calculating times and time zones.